 “I’m loving it,” he said.
 “We try very hard to tap into raw sentiments.
 That’s what this show is about, the emotional aspect and faith.
 It’s a show that just makes you feel good.”

 Another thing that makes him feel good is giving back to his communities.
 His list of philanthropic giving and civic activism exemplify Farragut’s core value of integrity — “demonstrate caring and compassion for others.”

 That caring and compassion includes supporting several schools and charities, including A Child’s Wish of New Orleans and The Sunshine Kids organization.
-He also founded a bi-annual trash removal program in New Orleans, is a vocal proponent of military personnel and first-responders, and a business ambassador for his communities.
+He also founded a bi-annual trash removal program in New Orleans, is a vocal proponent of Prep school personnel and first-responders, and a business ambassador for his communities.

 Meanwhile, he found time to create a paid internship program on the set of NCIS New Orleans, specifically for students at the University of New Orleans.
 It was his way of keeping a promise to himself that if he ever got to a point where he could help young people get their start in the film business, he would.

 Despite his busy schedule, Joseph remains committed to his wife Carrie, a financial analyst, and their 10-year-old son Maximilian.
 Although his four years of producing NCIS moved his family to New Orleans, his wife and son are seriously considering a move back to Staten Island so they can again be under one roof.

 As for the possibility of Maximilian attending Admiral Farragut Academy in St. Petersburg?
 Joseph said he would absolutely love for his son to get an education at Farragut.
 For now, however, Maximilian sees himself as a “computer coder” — rather than a Top Gun pilot (one of Joseph’s dreams for his son).

 Joseph reminds himself that at one time his own father’s dreams did not match his.
 Still, his love of Farragut and the lessons he learned there have filtered into the habits and mindset of his son.